Physical Therapy, Doctor of

 Meeting admission requirements does not guarantee admission to the program.

-The deadline for completed physical therapy applications and financial aid consideration for all freshmen is Dec.
+The deadline for completed physical therapy applications and financial aid consideration for all freshmen applicants is Dec.
 1.

 Transfer Applicants